boazbk/tcs/lec_06_loops.md

 * Once $M$ found such a symbol $b \in \{0,1\}$, $M$ deletes $b$ from the tape by writing the $\times$ symbol, it enters either the `RIGHT_0` or `RIGHT_1` mode according to the value of $b$ and starts moving rightwards until it hits the first $\varnothing$ or $\times$ symbol.

-* Once we found this symbol we into the state `LOOK_FOR_0` or `LOOK_FOR_1` depending on whether we were in the state `RIGHT_0` or `RIGHT_1` and make one left move.
+* Once we found this symbol we go into the state `LOOK_FOR_0` or `LOOK_FOR_1` depending on whether we were in the state `RIGHT_0` or `RIGHT_1` and make one left move.

 * In the state `LOOK_FOR_`$b$, we check whether the value on the tape is $b$.
 If it is, then we delete it by changing its value to $\times$, and move to the state `RETURN`.
 Otherwise, we change to the `OUTPUT_0` state.